software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 > ![](/assets/sprint-3-user-story-1.png)
 >
-> The "Register" link in the navigation bar should take the user to the register page.
+> Start the implementation by adding the spring-boot-starter-security and thymeleaf-extras-springsecurity6 dependencies for the project.
+Add similar Spring Security configuration class as instructed above.

 {: .important-title }

-> Exercise 13
+> Exercise 12
 >
-> Implement the tasks of the second user story, "As a signed in user I want to assosicate the added reading recommendation with my account so that I can manage my personal reading recommendations".
+> Implement the tasks of the second user story, "As an anonymous user I want to sign in so that I can manage my personal reading recommendations".
 >
-> Put the business logic of "creating a reading recommendation for an user" into the `createReadingRecommendation` method implemented in exercise 8.
-These changes will probably break the tests implemented in exercise 9.
-Fix the existing tests, but you don't have to implement any new tests.
->
-> Make sure that the links for adding a reading recommendation and category is not visible if the user is not signed in.
-Also, the "Edit" link should only be visible in the reading recommendation list if the user has added the reading recommendation.
->
 > Tips for implementing the tasks:
 >
-> - See how the `Message` entity is associated with the `User` entity in the [MessageService](https://github.com/software-development-project-1/authentication-example/blob/main/src/main/java/fi/haagahelia/coolreads/service/MessageService.java) class in the authentication-example project
 > - See how the `/api/users/current` REST API endpoint is implemented in the [UserRestController](https://github.com/software-development-project-1/authentication-example/blob/main/src/main/java/fi/haagahelia/coolreads/controller/UserRestController.java) class in the authentication-example project
 > - [Spring Security with Thymeleaf](https://www.baeldung.com/spring-security-thymeleaf)
 > - See how the "Add a message" button is hidden if the user is not signed in in the [messagelist](https://github.com/software-development-project-1/authentication-example/blob/main/src/main/resources/templates/messagelist.html) Thymeleaf template in the authentication-example project.
 Use the same logic for the "Add a category" link
-> - You can sign out by opening <http://localhost:8080/logout> in a browser.
+> - You can sign out by visiting <http://localhost:8080/logout> in a web browser.
 You can also add a "Sign out" link to the navigation bar like in the [layout](https://github.com/software-development-project-1/authentication-example/blob/main/src/main/resources/templates/layout.html) Thymeleaf template in the authentication-example project
-> - Once you have implemented the `/api/users/current` REST API endpoint, you can use the `fetch` function in the frontend to fetch the authenticated user and use that information to determine whether to hide the "Edit" link:
+> - Once you have implemented the `/api/users/current` REST API endpoint, you can use the `fetch` function in the frontend to fetch the authenticated user and use that information to determine whether to hide the "Add a reading recommendation" link:
 >
 >   ```js
 >   // ...